Task Force 75: History

 From 19 January to 22 January 1981, USS Barbel and Grayback (SSG-574) participated in ASWEX 81-3U off the coast of the Philippines, an exercise in shallow water ASW.
 The submarines opposed the transit of the oiler USNS Navasota (T-AO-106), which was escorted by the destroyers John Young (CTF 75 embarked) and Elliot, and frigates Gray, Whipple, Lang, Ramsey and through the narrow straits.

+In 1981, Commander Cruiser-Destroyer Group 1, at San Diego, also served as Commander Task Force 75, Surface Combatant Force.